Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- Oddsmakers have yet to post a spread in any of the Rockies' past 10 games.
+- Bookmakers have not posted a spread in any of the Rockies' past 10 contests.

 Rockies Betting Records & Stats

-- The Rockies have been underdogs in 38 games this season and have come away with the win 17 times (44.7%) in those contests.

-- Colorado has entered 32 games this season as the underdog by +110 or more and is 13-19 in those contests.

-- The moneyline set for this matchup implies the Rockies have a 47.6% chance of walking away with the win.
+- Sportsbooks have implied with the moneyline set for this matchup that the Rockies have a 42.6% chance of pulling out a win.

-- So far this season, Colorado and its opponents have hit the over in 20 of its 47 games with a total.
+- Colorado's games have gone over the total in 20 of its 48 chances.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.